8th Annual STEM Forum & Expo, hosted by NSTA...SAVE THE DATE

 The 8th Annual STEM Forum & Expo, hosted by NSTA, is a unique, focused event that brings together (informal and formal) educators and representatives from exhibiting companies who are interested in, and who have tools and resources to share that will ensure successful implementation of STEM education into our schools and communities.
 It is intended to provide resources for educators and organizations seeking to learn more about STEM education, associated outreach programs, partnerships, schools, and curricula.

 Don't forget to submit a proposal for the STEM Forum!
-We will begin accepting proposals on September 12…so stay tuned.
+We are now accepting proposals.
 For more details on submitting proposals, please visit Presenting at Conferences.
 Special consideration will be given to proposals whose sessions are interactive and engage conference participants in hands-on activities.
 It is also recommended that you advise potential attendees of whether your proposal is intended for a novice or more advanced level practitioner.

 Lower Elementary/Early Childhood